mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 true, we also found there are situations where embedded database operations can be a bottleneck in a workflow.
 For that reason we developed a set of normalization classes in python that cache tables of attributes needed for normalization.
-That idea is described below in the section :ref:`NEW SUBSECTION TO BE ADDE DTO THIS FILE`
+That idea is described in detail in a related section of this User's manual called  :ref:`Normalization<normalization>`.

 Waveform Processing
 ~~~~~~~~~~~~~~~~~~~~~~~